Two men arrested after €425,000 worth of heroin seized in Cork

 They found approximately three kilos of heroin, with a street value of about €425.000, one of the biggest ever heroin seizures in city, which they believe had just been brought from Dublin for distribution and sale in the local Cork market.

-A 57-year-old man and a 43-year-old man, one from Gurranebraher and one from Greenmount, were arrested and brought to Gurranebraher Garda Station for questioning about the seizure.
+A 57-year-old man and a 43-year-old man, one from Greenmount and one from Gurranebraher, were arrested and brought to Gurranebraher Garda Station for questioning about the seizure.

 The two men are detained under drugs trafficking legislation, which allows gardaí to hold suspects for up to seven days before they have to be charged or released.